 - Completion of all prerequisite courses.

-- Cumulative GPA in prerequisite courses.
-The most competitive applicants will have earned at least a 3.0 in each prerequisite course.
+- Grades in prerequisite courses -- individually and cumulatively.
+Competitive applicants will have earned at least a 2.5 in each prerequisite course

 - Overall previous academic performance.

-- Completion a total of 45 college-level credits.
+- Completion of at least 45 college-level credits.